Oops! How to Get Spray Paint Off Eyeglasses (Without Ruining Them)

 For stubborn oil-based paint, use a little olive oil; avoid alcohol except as a last-resort dab.

 Imagine this.
-You’re gearing up for a DIY project, feeling confident, shaking up a spray can.
+You’re gearing up for a DIY project, feeling confident, and shaking up a spray can.
 You aim carefully and then, suddenly, a fine mist lands on your face.
 A few minutes later, you notice tiny specks on your glasses.
 Your vision looks like it’s covered in polka dots.

 Before you panic, take a breath.
 Your glasses are probably fine.
 Seriously.
 This happens all the time, and it’s easier to fix than you think.
 The trick is patience and knowing what not to touch your glasses with.
 Spoiler: most household cleaners are way too harsh for modern lenses.

 Modern lenses are delicate.
-Anti-reflective coatings, Blue Light filters, and polycarbonate lenses all need careful handling.
+Anti-reflective coatings, blue light filters, and polycarbonate lenses all need careful handling.

 The "Danger Zone": What NOT to Use